-Stop multitasking – start focusing better
+Stop multitasking – get better focus

 Why are we so bad at multitasking?